leuty/iconarray/README.md

 ```bash
 tools/setup_env.sh -h
 ```

-We distinguish development installations which are editable and have additional dependencies on formatters and linters from productive installations which are non-editable and have no additional dependencies.
-Moreover we distinguish pinned installations based on exported (reproducible) environments and free installations where the installation is based on top-level dependencies listed in `requirements/requirements.yml`.
+We distinguish pinned installations based on exported (reproducible) environments and free installations where the installation is based on top-level dependencies listed in `requirements/requirements.yml`.
 If you start developing, you might want to do an unpinned installation and export the environment:

 ```bash